May Davenport Seymour

-May Davenport Seymour Eckert (1883-1967) was an American stage actress descended from a long line of famous actors and later a patron of the arts scene in New York.
+May Davenport Seymour Eckert (1883 - October 5, 1967) was an American stage actress descended from a long line of famous actors and later a patron of the arts scene in New York.
 She was the daughter of actor and stage manager William Gorman Seymour and actress May Marian Caroline Davenport.
 She had three siblings.
-Her maternal grandparents were E. L. Davenport and Fanny Vining Davenport, two famous mid-19th century actors.
-Her mother May Marian was a sister of famous 19th-century star Fanny Davenport and Hollywood actor Harry Davenport.
-May Eckert married William Stanley Eckert in 1908; one of their children was actress Anne Seymour who usually dropped her surname professionally.
+Her maternal grandparents were E. L. Davenport and Fanny Vining Davenport, two mid-19th century actors.
+Her mother, May Marian, was a sister of famous 19th-century actress Fanny Davenport and Hollywood actor Harry Davenport.
+May Eckert married William Stanley Eckert in 1908; one of their children was actress Anne Seymour.

-May Seymour began her theatre career c.1901.
-In 1903 she was appearing in The Little Princess on Broadway.
-Other Broadway plays were The Lady of Lyons, The Triumph of Love, The Ruling Power, Brother Jacques, Beauty and the Barge, The Marriage of William Ashe.
-In 1905 she appeared in A Doll's House produced by Charles Frohman and starring Ethel Barrymore.
-She appeared in the double-bill 1905 Frohman presentation Pantaloon/Alice-Sit-by-the-Fire which between the two plays featured all three Barrymore siblings Ethel, Lionel and Jack.
+May Seymour began her theater career c.1901.
+In 1903, she was appearing in The Little Princess on Broadway.
+Other Broadway plays were The Lady of Lyons, The Triumph of Love, The Ruling Power, Brother Jacques, Beauty and the Barge and The Marriage of William Ashe.
+In 1905, she appeared in A Doll's House, produced by Charles Frohman and starring Ethel Barrymore.
+She appeared in the double-bill 1905 Frohman presentation Pantaloon/Alice Sit-by-the-Fire, which between the two plays featured all three Barrymore siblings: Ethel, Lionel and Jack.

-After her children became adults she appeared with daughter Anne for nine years on radio in a program called Against the Storm.
-She also became involved with the Museum of the City of New York creating a theater collection of memorabilia and becoming its curator.
+After her children became adults, she appeared with daughter Anne for nine years on radio in a program called Against the Storm.
+She also became involved with the Museum of the City of New York, creating a theater collection of memorabilia and becoming its curator.

-Eckert died in New York October 5, 1967.
+Eckert died in New York on October 5, 1967.